tobiasrask/cloud-atlas/README.md

 ### APIObject

-Extend the base API object to defined your custom APIs.
+Extend the base API object to define your own custom APIs.
+There are few methods and callbacks

 constructor()
   You should provide API `type` with constructor parameter.
 This will be used